Skip to main content

 Dense breast tissue imaging

 If a recent mammogram showed you have dense breast tissue, you may wonder what this means for your breast cancer risk.
-Health care providers know dense breast tissue makes breast cancer screening more difficult and it increases the risk of breast cancer.
+Healthcare professionals know dense breast tissue makes breast cancer screening more complex, and it increases the risk of breast cancer.

 Here are answers to common questions about dense breast tissue: